Aravind229383/Aravinds229383/README.md

 Now I am doing my B.E. in computer science and engineering in AJ Institute of Engineering and Technology. l like to do computer programming and l am interested in doing project works.
 I participated in many exhibition. l have some basic knowledge about electronics.
 So I use my knowledge in both electronics and computer programming to do my project.
-And the other areas in which I'm interested is in sports. l like to play badminton.
+And the other areas in which I'm interested is in sports. l like to play football.
 I'm not a professional player but I know to play.

-some of my specialities are I am good at typing so it will help me to do programme faster.
+some of my specialities are I am good at typing so it will help me programme faster.
-I know to create android application using block programming software.
+I know to create android application using flutter.

 So that's me thank you.</h3>
 <hr>